dmelo/g2m2-pages/blog/13/easy-way-record-desktop-using-ffmpeg.md

 Tags: linux,ffmpeg
 */

+# Easy way to record desktop using ffmpeg

 Just use the following command to record the desktop with audio to a mkv (or whatever format you want) file